opea-project/GenAIEval/evals/evaluation/agent_eval/TAG-Bench/README.md

 # TAG-Bench for evaluating SQL agents
 ## Overview of TAG-Bench
-[TAG-Bench](https://github.com/TAG-Research/TAG-Bench)is a benchmark published by Stanford University and University of California Berkeley and advocated by Databricks to evaluate GenAI systems in answering challenging questions over SQL databases.
+[TAG-Bench](https://github.com/TAG-Research/TAG-Bench) is a benchmark published by Stanford University and University of California Berkeley and advocated by Databricks to evaluate GenAI systems in answering challenging questions over SQL databases.
 The questions in TAG-Bench require the GenAI systems to not only able to translate natural language queries into SQL queries, but to combine information from other sources and do reasoning.
 There are 80 questions in total with 20 in each sub-category of match-based, comparison, ranking, and aggregation queries.
 The questions are about 5 databases selected from Alibaba's [BIRD](https://bird-bench.github.io/) Text2SQL benchmark: california_schools, debit_card_specializing, formula_1, codebase_community, and european_football_2.
 For more information, please read the [paper](https://arxiv.org/pdf/2408.14717).

 ## Getting started
 1. Set up the environment